southampton/linuxdesktopdocs/docs/python.rst

 ======

-Python is a popular and versatile programming language used in many scientific disiplines across the university.
+Python is a popular and versatile programming language used in many scientific disciplines across the university.
 It is by far the most popular language in use by staff at Southampton and is the most used tool on Windows desktops too!

 The university Linux desktop platform has a large number of Python